-Completed or arranged a time to complete New Co-Leader Live! training either virtually or in-person? П Secured a meeting location/date/time for their new troop?
+Completed or arranged a time to complete New Co-Leader Live! training either virtually or in-person?
+Secured a meeting location/date/time for their new troop?

 Become a FA/CPR Certified Adult (if they are not already) and/or completed the Troop First Aider Self-Reporting Form?
 Scheduled a troop parent meeting?
 Do they need additional tools or support?
 Scheduled the first meeting with the girls?
 Do they need additional tools or support to help them be prepared for the first meeting with the girls?
 Ensured all girls and adults have registered and paid their membership dues?
 Collected health history forms (TP-105) from the caregivers of all participating girls?
 Began preparations for a troop investiture ceremony?
-(Visit GSUSA's website for more information about Girl Scout Ceremonies.)
-First (Quarter Touchpoints - Month Two the new troop co-leaders Opened a troop bank account?
+(Visit GSUSA's website for more information about Girl Scout Ceremonies .)
+Quarter Touchpoints - Month Two Have the new troop co-leaders Opened a troop bank account?
 Visit Troop Banking for more information.
 Attended or have plans to attend a local service unit/area meeting?
 Been introduced to the council-sponsored product sale programs?
 (Product Program - Fall Product Program or Cookie Sale) Completed training for upcoming council-sponsored product program? (if applicable) Received council updates and information via email?
-First (First Quarter Touchpoints - Month Three the new troop co-leaders Looked through and familiarized themselves with other council resources?
-(Refer to "Who to Contact" in the Troop Mentor Guide) Utilized the Volunteer Toolkit (VTK)?
-(Access the VTK through My GS on the council website) Completed training for upcoming council-sponsored product program? (if applicable) Registered for local upcoming events? (if applicable) Secon nd and Third Quarter Touchpoints s to your guidance the new troop co-leader(s) have successfully navigated the first three s of Girl Scout leadership!
-At this point, you have established yourself as a reliable ree and hopefully your mentees feel comfortable reaching out to you with questions.
-As w troop co-leaders continue their Girl Scout journey, consistent reassurance, support, and engagement is the focus of your role as their mentor for the remainder of the Girl Scout year.
-Have the troop co-leaders Attended an area/service unit meeting?
+Received council apaaces and information via email: Quarter Touchpoints - Month Three Have the new troop co-leaders Looked through and familiarized themselves with other council resources?
+(Refer to "Who to Contact" in the Troop Mentor Guide) Litilized the Volunteer Teelkit (VTV)?
+(Aggest the VTV through My CS on the council Utilized the Volunteer Toolkit (VTK)?
+(Access the VTK through My GS on the council website) Completed training for upcoming council-sponsored product program? (if applicable) Registered for local upcoming events? (if applicable) regional for room up coming overnor (in up pricate) Secon d and Third Quarter Touchpoints Thank s to your guidance the new troop co-leader(s) have successfully navigated the first three month s of Girl Scout leadership!
+At this point, you have established yourself as a reliable ce and hopefully your mentees feel comfortable reaching out to you with questions.
+As w troop co-leaders continue their Girl Scout journey, consistent reassurance, support, and engage ement is the focus of your role as their mentor for the remainder of the Girl Scout year.
+Have t the troop co-leaders Attended an area/service unit meeting?
 Been introduced at an area/service unit meeting?
 Completed Troop Banking: Getting Started and Making Changes via gsLearn?
 Completed Diversity, Equity, Inclusion and Belonging Training for Volunteers via gsLearn?
 Attended cookie informational meeting? (if applicable) Signed up for local events?